-Now in his seventh season as the artistic director for The Reston Chorale, Lang also serves as director of music at Saint Dunstan's Episcopal Church in McLean and as keyboard artist for Washington Hebrew Congregation.
-In addition, he is sales director for Rodgers digital organs, Roland instruments and Ruffatti pipe organs through R.A.
-Daffer Church Organs, Inc. of Jessup, Md.
+Now in his 12th season as the artistic director for The Reston Chorale, Lang also serves as director of music at Saint Dunstan's Episcopal Church in McLean and as keyboard artist for Washington Hebrew Congregation.
+In addition, he is a conductor with Encore Creativity for Older Adults.